 Punctures and blowouts are a bugbear for many drivers, and they can leave you stranded on the hard shoulder in just a few, hapless seconds.
 Luckily, there are a number of affordable ways to fix a flat before it completely ruins your day.

 Did you know that a lot of cars these days don’t come with spare tyres?
-Many luckless motorists only realise this when it’s too late.
+Many luckless motorists only realize this when it’s too late.
 And then there are those of us who don’t know how to change a tyre or don’t feel confident doing that at the roadside.
 Your best bet to get you back on the road quickly is a puncture repair product.
 Some kits are tricky to use, but Tyreweld emergency puncture repair kit is really easy and safe, repairing your tyre quickly so you can get to the nearest garage.

 You can find out more about how Tyreweld works here.